ampotos/dynStruct/README.md

 You can access structures detailed view by clicking on the name of the structure in the structures search page.
 ![structure detailed view] (http://i.imgur.com/qXaESky.png)

-On this view you have the information about the structure, the memebers of the structure and the list of blocks which are instances of this structure.
+On this view you have the information about the structure, the members of the structure and the list of blocks which are instances of this structure.
 You can edit the members of the structure and the list of blocks associated with this structure.

-There is also a detailed view for each member with the list of accesses made to this member on each block associated with the structure.
+There is also a detailed view for each member with the list of access made to this member on each block associated with the structure.
 ![member detailed view] (http://i.imgur.com/G5Y2DgQ.png)

-A member can be an inner structure, an array, an array of structure or a simple member (everything which don't match with the precedent categories).
+A member can be an inner structure, an array, an array of structure or a simple member (everything which don't match with the previous categories).
+Union and bitfield are not actually handle by dynStruct.

-When you edit a structure you can remove it, remove a member (on the edit member view), or edit a member (it's name, type, size and number of unit in the case of an array).
+When you edit a structure you can remove it, remove a member (on the edit member view), or edit a member (it's name, type, size and number of units in the case of an array).
 You can also create new member in the place of any padding member.
 ![edit member view](http://i.imgur.com/jgZBMzm.png)

 On the Edit instance view you can select multiple blocks (by clicking on them) of the first list to remove them and multiple blocks on the second list to add them.
 When you click on Edit instances both selected suppression and addition will be executed.
 On the second list only blocks with the same size than the structure and not already associated with the structure will be displayed.
 ![edit instance view] (http://i.imgur.com/an97OHp.png)

 ### Edits saving